Scoring Version Roulette: Winners and Losers When Numerai Changes the Rules

 The human story is in the percentile shifts: how many models gained or lost 10, 20, or 30 percentile points?

-Are Any Models Version-Proof?
+Are Any Models Version-Robust?

 For each model, we compute the standard deviation of their percentile rank across all available MMC versions within the same round.
 Low standard deviation means a model performs similarly regardless of which formula applies.